 Recent Suffolk Status: A very rare immigrant in the county, with just four records, all relating to the rather plain white continental race arenaria with very lightly speckled forewings.
 This is the usual type in most parts of the continent and is very different to the resident type found in Dorset.
 Records have come from Thorpeness on 05.08.1965 (Austin Richardson, Trans.
 SNS, Vol.13 1965-67 Part 3); Waldringfield on 25.06.1973 (Alfred Waller, Trans.
 SNS, Vol. 16 Part 5), Bawdsey Hall on 03.08.2015 and 22.06.2020 (M.J.
 Deans) and Hollesley on 24.07.2022 (Many observers).

 Identification: Sometimes confused with the pyralid circumvoluta the Thistle Ermine.

-Habitats: Coastal dunes on the near continent.
-British ssp. bivittata occurred on Heathland in Dorset and Hampshire; now thought possibly extinct.
+Habitat: Coastal dunes on the near continent.
+British ssp. bivittata now very rare on heathland in Dorset.
+It's former range included Hampshire.

 Retained Specimen / Photograph will be Required.

 Recorded in 4 (7%) of 58 10k Squares.
 First Recorded in 1965.
 Last Recorded in 2022.
 Additional Stats